RobinTT69/e-z-screenshot-linux/README.md

 Make sure its the subdomain you want, as well as making it point to any valid local IPv4 address (for example purposes, we used 192.0.0.2).

 It also **HAS** to be proxied.

+- Now go back to the directory where your script is and do ./SCRIPT-NAME.py -d https://sub.domain.tld/

 ### Troubleshooting
 - **The python script doesnt work!
 It doesnt embed the images!**